tbgicgeb/ThyPredict/README.md

    $ ./MyAppinstaller_mcr.install
    ```

-A GUI will open, prompting you to provide two destination paths, (1) The Application and (2) MATLAB Runtime .
+A GUI will open, prompting you to provide two destination paths, (1) The Application and (2) MATLAB Runtime.
 You must provide the complete path to a directory named `MATLAB`.

 6. **Run the Pipeline**